9recur/Blackjack/README.md

 # Blackjack
-Recreated Blackjack on Desktop in Java.
+Recreated Blackjack on Desktop using Java.

 Simulates a Blackjack table, complete with virtual cards and an AI dealer.
 Compatible with any number of players.
+Project employs object-oriented programming and inheritance.

 Instructions:
 1) Download all .java files to the same directory